hammyau/ODFExplorer/opening.md

 ![opening](/images/intro.png)

-I told you I wasn\'t a graphics designer, thank heavens for [Bootstrap](http://getbootstrap.com/).
+I told you I wasn't a graphics designer, thank heavens for [Bootstrap](http://getbootstrap.com/).
 From here you can

 * Check the ODF build information - [red button on the title bar](info.md)